ubershibs/100-days-of-code/log.md

 ### Day 6: June 28, 2016

 **Today's Progress**: Learned more about unit testing.
 Specifically about writing tests for Mongoose models.
 Added some to my Voting App.
 Check them out [on Github](https://github.com/ubershibs/voting-app);

+### Day 7: June 29, 2016

+**Today's Progress**: I really focused on applying for jobs today, so all I had time to do were two quick exercises on CodeEval, and a couple tutorials for D3 to get myself geared up for the next back end project, the stock market app.

+Link to work: you can check out my [CodeEval profile](https://www.codeeval.com/dashboard/), and the [github repo](https://github.com/ubershibs/codeeval) where I put all my solutions.